happyDemon/laravel-parsley/README.md

 laravel-parsley
 ===============

-Converts FormRequest rules to [Parsley](http://parsleyjs.org/) rules.
+Converts [FormRequest](http://laravel.com/docs/5.0/validation#form-request-validation) rules to [Parsley](http://parsleyjs.org/) rules.

 ## Install

-If you have previously set up LaravelCollective/Html you can remove its service provider from `app/config`
+If you have previously set up `LaravelCollective/Html` or `Illuminate/Html` you can remove its service provider from `app/config`

 in `app/config` add the following under service providers: